-4. Show the effects of time in setting – Evelyn Waugh’s Brideshead Revisited
+4. Show the effects of time on setting

 In his novel Brideshead Revisited (1945), Evelyn Waugh creates a strong sense of history through setting.
 He shows his protagonist Charles Ryder visit his friend’s family mansion before and after World War II.
 The once-grand building has been damaged and acquires a ghostly, nostalgic character as time and historical events change it completely.